Thursday, September 29, 2011

 Easy Breakfast Tacos

-1 lb bulk sausage
+1 lb bulk sausage or bacon

 Enough flour tortillas for your family